-- Extend the fixed maturity of any Parity Bonds, or reduce the rate of interest thereon, or extend the time of payments of interest from their due date, or reduce the amount of the principal thereof, or reduce any premium payable on the redemption thereof, without the consent of the registered owner of each bond so affected; or - Reduce the aforesaid percentage of registered owners of Parity Bonds required to approve any such supplemental ordinance, without the consent of the registered owners of all of such bonds.
+1. Extend the fixed maturity of any Bonds, or reduce the rate of interest thereon, or extend the time of payments of interest from their due date, or reduce the amount of the principal thereof, or reduce any premium payable on the redemption thereof, or amend provisions governing the mandatory or optional tender for purchase or redemption of Bonds, without the consent of the Registered Owner of each Bond so affected; or

+2. Reduce the aforesaid percentage of Registered Owners of Bonds required to approve any such supplemental ordinance, without the consent of the Registered Owners of all Bonds then outstanding.